will123195/oreo/README.md

 # Features

 - No dependencies
-- Convenient ORM features with no configuration
+- Database-first ORM with no configuration needed
 - Auto-detects tables, columns, primary keys and foreign keys
 - Saves multi-table nested objects with an atomic transaction
 - Detects primary and read-only hosts (from specified list of hosts)